All Episodes

 Look what happened to Republicans.

-And I mean, it was far worse than this, uh, as you all will remember, and it was only six years later uh that Ronaldus Magnus triumphed over Jimmy Carter in a landslide election that Jimmy Carter knew was over at 7.30 that night, even before most of the polls in the Central and Western time zones had uh had closed.
+And it was only six years later that Ronaldus Magnus triumphed over Jimmy Carter in a landslide election that Jimmy Carter knew was over at 7.30 that night, even before most of the polls in the central and western time zones had closed.

-By the way, uh there's some journalists out there that are starting to compare Nancy Pelosi to Jimmy Carter, and that's never good.
+By the way, there's some journalists out there that are starting to compare Nancy Pelosi to Jimmy Carter, and that's never good.

-Uh I think it's Jeffrey Lord at the American Spectator.
+I think it's Jeffrey Lord at the American Spectator.

-Uh Southern guy, peanut farmer, nobody ever heard of him before.
+Nobody ever heard of him before.

 Governor Georgia comes out of there and becomes president.